XiaodiYangpku/MultimodalPPI/README.md

 Please kindly cite the paper if you use refers to the paper, code or datasets.
 @article{Yang2023MultimodalPPI,
-  title={Multi-modal features-based human-herpesvirus protein-protein interaction prediction by using LightGBM}, author={Yang, Xiaodi and Wuchty, Stefan and Liiang, Zeyin and Ji, Li and Wwang, Bingjie and Zhu, Jialin and Zhang, Ziding and Dong, Yujun}, journal={xx}
+  title={Multi-modal features-based human-herpesvirus protein-protein interaction prediction by using LightGBM}, author={Yang, Xiaodi and Wuchty, Stefan and Liang, Zeyin and Ji, Li and Wang, Bingjie and Zhu, Jialin and Zhang, Ziding and Dong, Yujun}, journal={xx}
 }